ShuiJu/CS2FPSBenchmark/README.md

 Reflex: Enable

-Anti aliasing: 2xMSAA + CMAA2 (A GPU perf sucker.
+Anti aliasing: 4xMSAA (A GPU perf sucker.
 For my 58X3D+3080 at 1080P, 4x:493 2x:515 CMAA2:523 Disabled:538.
 At 1440P for more GPU bottleneck, 4x:363 2x:399 CMAA2:412 Disabled:436.)
 (You can actually manually set MSAA with CMAA2, just edit your cs2_video.txt.)

 Global Shadow Quality: Low (After another shadow rendering distance update, now I feel medium is kinda strange for sudden quality changing in sight.
 I felt it's annoying)

-Dynamic Shadows: All (Why, tell me why baby.mp4)
+Dynamic Shadows: All (Why, tell me baby why.mp4)

 Model/Texture detail: High (After previous update, this no longer kills FPS with molotov no matter High or Low, but the skin looks just better.)

 Texture filtering: Ani16x (Basically no performance impact on my machine, Bi:543/225 Ani4x:538/230 Ani16x: 534/234.
 And, for any choices lower than 4x, watch closer to your deagle skin on barrel.
 IT BLURS.
-For example Desert Eagle | Starcade.)
+For example: Desert Eagle | Starcade.)

-Shader detail: Low (Just do Low, for visual clearity issue.)
+Shader detail: Low (Just do Low.
+After further comparison, when setting to high, the wall and road are more bumpy, for example any brick wall at Ancient.)

-Particle detail: Low (Just do Low, for visual clearity issue.)
+Particle detail: Low (Just do Low.
+After further comparison, I can only observe when grenade explosion, the quality of the small pieces flying mid air.)

-Ambient occlusion: Disabled (After lots of comparision made, I choose to disable not only just for performance.)
+Ambient occlusion: Disabled (After lots of comparision made, I choose to set to disable.)

 HDR: Quality (No performance impact on my machine in FPS Benchmark, 543vs546.
-In Ancient empty map 650vs620 Quality eliminates visual noise.
-When using Performance and at a lower resolution, is noticable when trying to align utility throws.)
+In Ancient empty map 650vs620.
+Set to quality eliminates visual noise.
+When setting to Performance, and at a lower resolution such as 16:9 1080P on a 1080P monitor, the noise is getting noticable, and can be annoying when trying to align some utility throws.
+For example: dual mouse press jumpthrow CT full cover smoke from banana white wall at Inferno.)

 FSR: Disable

 # Some investigation to Anti-Aliasing impact to CPU performance
-Due to my 3080 is lacking of performance (that compares to my 5800X3D), for today's test, i'll use 640x480 to try to avoid GPU bottleneck happening.
+Due to my 3080 is lacking of performance (that compares to my 5800X3D) for today's test, i'll use 640x480 to try to avoid GPU bottleneck happening.

 I'll underclock my 58X3D for scientific purpose (xD) some day later to try maybe 4:3 960P or if possible 4:3 1080P.